AnnKruQA/PORTFOLIO/README.md

 I have worked on international projects and in interdisciplinary teams.

-I have experience in
+I have experience in:
-* **creating and editing technical documentation** ( e.g. knowledge base, check-lists, release notes, reports, test cases)
+* **creating and editing technical documentation** (e.g. knowledge base, check-lists, release notes, reports, test cases)
 * **proofreading texts in English**, Italian and Polish
 * **editing content on websites** through a CMS system (WordPress)
-* executing functional tests, integration tests, regression tests, accessibility tests, usability tests of mobile and web applications
+* executing functional tests, integration tests, regression tests, accessibility tests, **usability tests** of mobile and web applications
-* testing responsive web design of landing pages and newsletters.
+* testing responsive web design of landing pages and newsletters

 My professional goal is to develop in tech writing and **digital accessibility**.